PHSAServiceOperationsCenter/PHSA-SOC/docs/source/mail_collector/alerts.rst

 `workers <https://docs.celeryproject.org/en/latest/userguide/workers.html>`_.

 All email alerts can be fully disabled at the subscription level.
-See :ref:`Mail Collector Subscriptions` for details.
+See :ref:`Subscription Services` for details.

 All alerts can be disabled from the `Mail Collector periodic tasks admin page
 <../../../admin/django_celery_beat/periodictask>`_ unless otherwise specified.